ansys/ansys-tools-common/doc/source/contributing.rst

 Overall guidance on contributing to a PyAnsys library appears in the `Contributing <https://dev.docs.pyansys.com/how-to/contributing.html>`_ topic in the *PyAnsys developer's guide*.
-Ensure that you are thoroughly familiar with this guide before attempting to contribute to the Ansys tools common repository.
+Ensure that you are thoroughly familiar with this guide before attempting to contribute to Ansys Common Tools.

-The following contribution information is specific to the Ansys tools common.
+The following contribution information is specific to Ansys Common Tools.

 Install in developer mode
 -------------------------

-Installing the Ansys tools in developer mode allows you to modify and enhance the source.
+Installing Ansys Common Tools in developer mode allows you to modify and enhance the source.

-To clone and install the latest Ansys tools release in development mode, run these commands:
+To clone and install the latest Ansys Common Tools release in development mode, run these commands:

 .. code::